chris-neely/homeserver/README.md

 One of the fastest paths to running uCore is using [examples/ucore-autorebase.butane](examples/ucore-autorebase.butane) as a template for your CoreOS butane file.

 > [!TIP]
-> You will need to update this example with the REPO name, IMAGE, and TAG for homeserver.
+> You will need to update this example with the REPO name, IMAGE, and TAG if you're going to use homeserver.

 1. As usual, you'll need to [follow the docs to setup a password](https://coreos.github.io/butane/examples/#using-password-authentication).
 Substitute your password hash for `YOUR_GOOD_PASSWORD_HASH_HERE` in the `ucore-autorebase.butane` file, and add your ssh pub key while you are at it.
 1. Generate an ignition file from your new `ucore-autorebase.butane` [using the butane utility](https://coreos.github.io/butane/getting-started/).